How to Install PostgreSQL 14 on Fedora 44

 sudo dnf upgrade --refresh

-This guide uses sudo for commands that need root privileges.
+These commands use sudo for tasks that need root privileges.
 If your account is not in the sudoers file yet, follow the guide to add a user to sudoers on Fedora first.

 sudo dnf info postgresql-server.x86_64